 Italian Easter Pie

-Italian Easter Pie is simply DELICIOUS!
-It holds a solid place in the time-honored food traditions of Easter Celebrations for Italians and many non-Italians alike.
-This dish for many has embraced the heart of Easter, the holiest of all Christian celebrations, year after year.
+Italian Easter Pie holds a solid place in the time-honored food traditions of Easter Celebrations for Italians and many non-Italians alike.
+Year after year, this dish for has embraced the heart of Easter, the holiest of all Christian celebrations.
+It is simply DELICIOUS!

-Italian Easter Pie is also known by several other names such as : Torta Pasqualina, Pizza Rustica, Pizzachino, and Pizza Piena to name a few.
-Italy, as most know, is a country where names of certain dishes change drastically from city to city, region to region, and village to village.
-Each one laying claim to the dish with local twists of ingredients and it’s regional linguistic dialect to the name of the dish.
+Italian Easter Pie is known by several other names such as : Torta Pasqualina, Pizza Rustica, Pizzachino, and Pizza Piena to name a few.
+Depending on region, each one uses local twists of ingredients and its regional linguistic dialect to the name of the dish.
 Ultimately, leading to the competitive regional differences in recipes and names for “national celebratory dishes” throughout all Italy.

 This may be confusing or strange to those on the outside of Italy looking in, but to Italians, this all makes perfect sense and is the true “essence of being Italian“.
 Regionalism, is a major part of Italian life, and it most definitely carries over to Italian food as well.

 Regardless of the different names of “Pizza Rustica” in Italy, one thing is certain, Easter is called Pasqua and Buona Pasqua means Happy Easter in Italy… no matter where you go!